+Bids for the dock construction were received in May 2006.
 James Construction of Baton Rouge began construction of the Dock Facility in June 2006.
-Initial "Pile" testing proved to be favorable, and provided weather conditions remain favorable, construction timelines should be met.
 The dock was competed in early 2008.

-The Greater Ouachita Port Commission was able to procure the residual construction funding through the state of Louisiana, more specifically, the Department of Transportation and Development.
+The Greater Ouachita Port Commission was able to procure the construction funding through the state of Louisiana, more specifically, the Department of Transportation and Development.